Adding icon attribution to your product

 Settings or info screens

 In a desktop or mobile product, a small "about" or "info" screen tucked under the settings is a clean home for attribution.
-List the open-source projects you depend on, including IconDrop and OpenMoji.
+List the open-source projects you depend on, including IconDrop Assets and Simple Icons.
 Many products do this anyway for the libraries and frameworks they use; adding the icon archive to the same list is one extra row.

 Documentation site footers

 If you maintain a documentation site, the footer is the canonical place.
 Add a small credits line — "© Your Company.
-Icons by IconDrop / OpenMoji, CC BY-SA 4.0."
+Icons by the Simple Icons project, CC0 1.0."
 Most documentation themes already include a footer credits area, which makes this a copy-paste change.

 What about printed materials?

-If you use IconDrop icons in printed materials — a brochure, a conference handout, a packaging insert — the license still applies.
-The simplest compliant approach is to add a small credits line in the back matter, the same place you would attribute photography or illustration.
-If the printed format is so constrained that even a single line of credits would not fit, you may host the attribution on a related website and link to it from the print piece, but err toward including the credits in print whenever you can.
+If you use IconDrop Assets icons in printed materials — a brochure, a conference handout, a packaging insert — the same logic applies.
+CC0 icons need no credit in print either, but for any attribution-required assets the simplest compliant approach is a small credits line in the back matter, the same place you would attribute photography or illustration.
+If the printed format is so constrained that even a single line of credits would not fit, you may host the attribution on a related website and link to it from the print piece.